 How Interest Rates Affect the South African Property Market

-What is the relationship between interest rates and the property market?
+How interest rates and the property market move together

 Interest rates determine the cost of borrowing, which determines what you can afford to repay monthly, which sets the ceiling of what you can offer for a property.
 When the South African Reserve Bank raises the repo rate, commercial banks raise their prime lending rate, which raises the monthly cost of every existing and new home loan in the country.
 Falling rates reverse the cycle: affordability improves, demand increases, and market activity rises.
 The property market doesn’t move in isolation from the rate cycle; it moves with it.